 So what can be done to protect your dog's paws?
-Here are 10 tips to keep your dog from getting burned this summer.
+Here are 10 tips to keep your dog or puppy from getting burned this summer.

-It's still okay to take your dog out on daily walks, but be mindful of when and where you walk him.
-The best time to walk your dog is in the morning or early evening, when the sun is low in the sky and the pavement is still cool.
-Avoid walking your dog in the afternoon when the sun is high in the sky, because the pavement will be hot.
+This is an obvious tip, but one that folks sometimes don't consider enough.
+Spring, summer, and even fall are great seasons to take your dog out on sunny walks, but be mindful of the temperature and when and where you walk him.
+The best time to walk your dog is in the morning or late evening, when the pavement is cool.
+Avoid walking your dog in the afternoon or early evening when it's hot outside, because the pavement will be its hottest.

 If you end up taking your dog out during the warmer times of the day, be sure to stay on the grass and stick to shady areas.
 Stay away from sidewalks or any paved areas to avoid burning.
 A shady park can be a great place to take your dog on a warm afternoon.

 You want your dog to have tough paws, but you don't want them to get too dry or they will be more susceptible to cracking, peeling, and cuts.
 These dry signs in your dog's paws can also make them more susceptible to burns from hot pavement.
 Consider moisturizing your dog's pads daily, especially in hot weather, to help prevent injuries and burns.
 Paw Nectar is a highly-rated, 100 percent natural, treatment for dry, cracked paws.
 Use it regularly.
 It will not hurt your pup if he licks it.
 Paw Nectar can also be used on a dog's dry or cracking nose.

 5. Use Paw Wax